 - Swap Used: The space used on your startup drive by OS X memory management.
 It's normal to see some activity here.
 As long as memory pressure is not in the red state, OS X has memory resources available.

-- File Cache: Memory that was recently used by applications and is available for use by other applications.
-For example, if you've been using Mail and then quit Mail, the RAM that Mail was using becomes part of the file cache, which then becomes available to other apps.
-If you open Mail again before its file cache memory is used (overwritten) by another app, Mail opens more quickly because its file cache is converted back to app memory instead of loading all of its contents from your startup drive.
+- Cached Files: Memory that was recently used by apps and is now available for use by other apps.
+For example, if you've been using Mail and then quit Mail, the RAM that Mail was using becomes part of the memory used by cached files, which then becomes available to other apps.
+If you open Mail again before its cached-files memory is used (overwritten) by another app, Mail opens more quickly because that memory is quickly converted back to app memory without having to load its contents from your startup drive.

 For more information about OS X memory management, refer to the Apple Developer website.